-Adobe Acrobat Sign Authentication is an identity authentication method that requires the recipient to authenticate to the Acrobat Sign identity system.
-For recipients with an existing Acrobat Sign identity, this is an easy authentication request to a known entity, securing a second-factor authentication with very low friction.
+Adobe Acrobat Sign Authentication is a first-factor identity verification method that requires the recipient to authenticate to the Acrobat Sign identity system.
+For recipients with an existing Acrobat Sign identity, this is an easy verification request to a known entity.

-The default authentication process challenges the recipient to validate their identity by authenticating to the Acrobat Sign service.
+The default verification process challenges the recipient to validate their identity by authenticating to the Acrobat Sign service.
 A button to the authentication panel is provided:

 After clicking the button, the authentication panel allows the recipient to authenticate to their Acrobat Sign account.